dziegler/django-css/README.rst

         '.hss': {
             'binary_path':'/home/dziegler/hss',
             'arguments':'*.hss'
-        }
+        },
         '.ccss': {
         'binary_path':'clevercss',
         'arguments': '*.ccss'
         },
     }

-  will use Sass to compile *.sass files, HSS to compile *.hss files, and clevercss to compile *.ccss files.
+  will use Sass to compile `*.sass` files, HSS to compile `*.hss` files, and clevercss to compile `*.ccss` files.

-  binary_path is the path to the CSS compiler.
+  `binary_path` is the path to the CSS compiler.
 In the above example, sass and clevercss are installed in my path, and   hss is located at /home/dziegler/hss.

-  arguments are arguments you would call in the command line to the compiler.
+  `arguments` are arguments you would call in the command line to the compiler.
 The order and format of these will depend on the CSS compiler you use.
 Prior to compilation, * will be replaced with the name of your file to be compiled.

   If this seems a little hacky, it's because I wanted to make it easy to use whatever CSS compiler you want with as little setup as possible.